douyangyd/CRTpowerdist/README.md

+# Author information
+This package is developed and maintained by Yongdong Ouyang, Liang Xu and Hubert Wong.
+The Shiny app is created by Yongdong Ouyang

 # Contact
 We are welcome any suggestions and comments.
 If you noticed any bugs, please let us know by create a pull request or conduct Derek Ouyang (douyang@cheos.ubc.ca)